gmzdev/MinimalAspNetCoreStaticWebsite/README.md

 $ heroku container:login
 ```

-Create a new `min-aspnetcore` app in Heroku
+Create a new `min-aspnetcore` or your desired app name in Heroku

 ```shell
 $ heroku create min-aspnetcore